cloudquery/cloudquery/website/pages/docs/developers/codegen.md

 # Generating resources

-Adding resources to a provider can sometimes be a tedious task, some resources can have more than hundreds of fields and relations, and adding them all can take a long time.
+Adding resources to a plugins can sometimes be a tedious task, some resources can have more than hundreds of fields and relations, and adding them all can take a long time.
 To remedy this issue, we provide code generation utilities as part of our [plugin-sdk](https://github.com/cloudquery/plugin-sdk).
 Code generation allows to easily generate more of the boilerplate code for tables from Go code.

 ## Examples